Students are responsible for knowing the following:

 In the event of a non-peaceful or disruptive action on the property of Occidental College, the College will act according to the following procedures:

-1. The President of the College, or his/her designee, will determine whether or not negotiation will take place with those involved in the demonstration or disruption.
-The President, or his/her designee will also determine the actions to be taken including, but not limited to, interim suspension or arrest.
-The President of the College or his/her designee, may place students on interim suspension for violating this policy.
+1. The President of the College, or their designee, will determine whether or not dialogue will take place with those involved in the demonstration or disruption.
+The President, or their designee will also determine the actions to be taken including, but not limited to, interim suspension or arrest.
+The President of the College or their designee, may place students on interim suspension for violating this policy.

-2. Cases of disruption or non-peaceful action normally will be treated as a violation of the Code of Student Conduct and will be adjudicated by the normal conduct process at the College.
-The President of the College, or his/her designee, may put disruptive or non-peaceful students on notice that they are in violation of this policy and file charges against them.
-Nothing in this paragraph limits the President’s or his/her designee’s authority to place a student on interim suspension for violating this policy as set forth above.
+2. Cases of disruption or non-peaceful action normally will be treated as a violation of the Code of Student Conduct and will be investigated and adjudicated by the normal conduct process at the College.
+The President of the College, or their designee, may put disruptive or non-peaceful students on notice that they are in violation of this policy and file charges against them.
+Nothing in this paragraph limits the President’s or their designee’s authority to place a student on interim suspension for violating this policy as set forth above.

-3. All individuals who are engaged in disruptive or non-peaceful action will be notified that they are trespassing.
-Persons who continue to trespass after notification are subject to arrest (by a Peace Officer or by Private Person.
-California Penal Code Section 834).
+3. All individuals who are engaged in actions inconsistent with this policy will be notified that they are trespassing.
+Persons who continue to trespass after notification are subject to arrest (by a Peace Officer or by Private Person, per California Penal Code Section 834).

 4. Occidental College may bill students or file civil suits to recover damages and costs.